pangeo-forge/roadmap/doc/adr/0002-use-meta-yaml-to-track-feedstock-metadata.md

 Rules for this section:
 1. `id` must be unique
 2. `id` must use restricted character set compatible with S3
-3. `name` must be a valid python identifier
+3. `object` uses entrypoints syntax to specify a module and object name to import The object must be an instance of a [Recipe object](https://pangeo-forge.readthedocs.io/en/latest/recipes.html#the-recipe-object).

 ### `provenance` section